-University personnel involved in a disciplinary proceeding are to maintain the confidentiality of information regarding the conduct of the faculty member who is the subject of the proceeding and related matters, disclosing such information to others only on a need-to-know basis.
+University personnel involved in a disciplinary proceeding are to maintain the conﬁdentiality of information regarding the conduct of the faculty member who is the subject of the proceeding and related matters, disclosing such information to others only on a need-to-know basis.

-7.14.2Dismissal
+7.13.2.Dismissal

-Adequate cause for dismissal of a tenured faculty member or for dismissal of a faculty member during the term of an appointment must relate, directly and substantially, to the fitness of the faculty member to function in the role of teacher, researcher, and colleague in an academic community.
-Adequate cause for dismissal might include serious professional or personal misconduct; serious failure, without adequate justification and whether due to incompetence or refusal, to perform academic duties in accordance with generally accepted norms; conviction of a crime; serious violations of other law or of University policy; etc.
+Adequate cause for dismissal of a tenured faculty member or for dismissal of a faculty member during the term of an appointment must relate, directly and substantially, to the ﬁtness of the faculty member to function in the role of teacher, researcher, and colleague in an academic community.
+Adequate cause for dismissal might include serious professional or personal misconduct; serious failure, without adequate justiﬁcation and whether due to incompetence or refusal, to perform academic duties in accordance with generally accepted norms; conviction of a serious crime; serious violations of other law or of University policy; etc.

-If the basis for seeking dismissal or suspension involves conduct by the faculty member that is known to the department chair or dean and that has occurred over a period of time, there should normally be a record of progressive discipline evidencing an attempt to allow correction of such conduct prior to the initiation of proceedings under this section.
+If the basis for seeking dismissal or suspension involves conduct by the faculty member that is known to the Department Chair or dean and that has occurred over a period of time, there should normally be a record of progressive discipline evidencing an attempt to allow correction of such conduct prior to the initiation of proceedings under this section.

-7.14.2.1Preliminary Procedures
+7.13.2.1.Preliminary Procedures

 The decision to initiate dismissal proceedings may be made by the faculty member's department chair or dean, with the concurrence of the Provost, or by the Provost.
 Prior to initiating formal proceedings, however, the department chair or dean shall confer with the faculty member in an effort to achieve, by means of thorough discussions, a mutually agreeable resolution.
 If such a resolution is achieved, no further proceedings under this policy will occur and no documents relating to dismissal will be retained in the faculty member's personnel records.
-If these efforts are not successful, a brief, nonprejudicial statement reciting that these informal measures were utilized but were not successful will be placed by the Provost in the disciplinary file.
+If these efforts are not successful, a brief, nonprejudicial statement reciting that these informal measures were utilized but were not successful will be placed by the Provost in the disciplinary ﬁle.

 Formal dismissal proceedings are initiated by furnishing to the faculty member a statement of the charges.
 The charges must relate to one or more of the recognized grounds for dismissal (as set forth in the discussion of "adequate cause" above) and must be framed with reasonable particularity, indicating in at least general terms the factual basis for the charges.
 The statement must further inform the faculty member that dismissal is being sought and that the faculty member is entitled to a hearing on the charges, if he/she desires and if the matter proceeds to that stage.
 If any interim suspension is being imposed, the faculty member should be so informed in the statement.
-The statement is to be prepared by the department chair or the dean and approved by the Provost, and it should be served upon the faculty member by personal delivery or by registered mail.
+The statement is to be prepared by the department chair or the Dean and approved by the Provost, and it should be served upon the faculty member by personal delivery or by registered mail.

-The Provost next appoints one or more faculty members to serve as preliminary action officers (PAOs), providing a copy of the statement of charges with the written notice of appointment.
-The PAO is to carry out the following duties:a.
-Conduct a preliminary investigation of the charges, meeting with the academic administrator bringing the charges and with the faculty member to obtain further information.
+The Provost next appoints one or more faculty members to serve as preliminary action ofﬁcers (PAOs), providing a copy of the statement of charges with the written notice of appointment.
+The PAO is to carry out the following duties:

+(a) Conduct a preliminary investigation of the charges, meeting with the academic administrator bringing the charges and with the faculty member to obtain further information.
 The PAO may interview other individuals and review documents as deemed helpful in gathering the facts relating to the charges.
-A written report is then made by the PAO to the Provost setting forth a summary of findings concerning the factual basis for the charges and a recommendation for action to be taken.
+A written report is then made by the PAO to the Provost setting forth a summary of ﬁndings concerning the factual basis for the charges and a recommendation for action to be taken.
 Two actions may be recommended: